Kerala Shrimp Curry (Chemmeen Curry)

 Ingredients

-Prawns (Shrimp) – Use fresh or frozen prawns to make this curry.
-If using frozen prawns, then make sure to thaw them before use.
+Prawns (Shrimp) – You can use fresh prawns or frozen prawns to make Kerala prawn curry.
+If using frozen prawns, make sure to thaw them before use.

 Clean and devein the prawns before using.

-Spice Powders – You will need a few basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, black pepper powder, and garam masala powder.
+Spice Powders – You will need basic Indian spices such as coriander powder, turmeric powder, Kashmiri red chili powder, black pepper powder, and garam masala powder.

-Some people add 3-4 dried Kudampuli (Malabar tamarind, Garcinia cambogia) in place of tamarind for the tang.
-Kudampuli is is a tropical fruit that is native to India and Southeast Asia.
+Some people add 3-4 dried Kudampuli (Malabar tamarind, Garcinia cambogia) instead of tamarind for the tang.
+Kudam puli is a tropical fruit that is native to India and Southeast Asia.
 You can find it in Indian grocery stores or specialty Kerala stores.
+You can also add a few slices of raw mangoes for the tang in the mango season.

 Heat 5 tablespoon of coconut oil in a pan over medium-high heat.